microsoft/vscode-docs/docs/customization/userandworkspace.md

   // Controls if the editor should automatically format the line after typing "editor.formatOnType": false,

+  // Controls if the editor should automatically format the pasted content.
+A formatter must be available and the formatter should be able to format a range in a document.
+  "editor.formatOnPaste": false,

   // Controls if suggestions should automatically show up when typing trigger characters "editor.suggestOnTriggerCharacters": true,

-  // Controls if suggestions should be accepted 'Enter' - in addition to 'Tab'.
+  // Controls if suggestions should be accepted on 'Enter' - in addition to 'Tab'.
 Helps to avoid ambiguity between inserting new lines or accepting suggestions.
   "editor.acceptSuggestionOnEnter": true,

+  // Controls if suggestions should be accepted on commit characters.
+For instance in JavaScript the semi-colon (';') can be a commit character that accepts a suggestion and types that character.
+  "editor.acceptSuggestionOnCommitCharacter": true,

   // Controls whether snippets are shown with other suggestions and how they are sorted.
   "editor.snippetSuggestions": "bottom",